igorpiatkov/Hello-Card.com/README.md

 ## How To Use

-MealSuggest can be accessed by visiting the following link:
+Hello Card can be accessed by visiting the following link:

 [https://hello-card.com](https://hello-card.com)